sanjitdp/sanjitdp.github.io/_posts/2023-08-11-noninformative-priors.md

 - TOC
 {:toc}

-In this post, I want to write about an interesting computation I did using Bayesian statistics.
+In this note, I want to write about an interesting computation I did using Bayesian statistics.
 I thought this example was particularly cool because it involves the beta distribution in a surprising way.

 # Noninformative priors